Your Complete Introduction to Hong Kong Taxation System

 - File the tax return correctly, deceive the return leading to criminal prosecution.

-- File the tax return on-time, apply for extension of submission before deadline if you are unable to finish it on time.
+- File the tax return on time, apply for an extension of submission before the deadline if you are unable to finish it on time.

 - Ensure all the information and material you provided to IRD is correct, if the required one is unavailable, be honest to reply.